 “He leads me in the paths of righteousness for His name’s sake” is a well known passage of Scripture.
 (Psalm 23:3) And sometimes, to get back on the path to righteousness, God has to allow His people to endure chastening and discipline.

-And that, sad to say, is the state of much of modern, western Christianity; it has become a Harlot.
 In its epicenter of America, the Christian church has turned away from being the conscience of the nation.
 Instead, Christian leaders have approved of America’s extraction of the world’s wealth for herself and of the military violence that goes along with it; they have watched in silence as the nation transformed into the warmongering tyrant of today.
 (Yes, “warmongering tyrant” is a serious accusation, but the evidence, presented by sincere journalists, in Appendix 3, offers plenty of corroboration.)

 We live in a secular, non-superstitious age.
 In ancient times emperors could establish themselves as gods, and the people would worship them by engaging in various religious rituals.
 Nowadays, worship of rulers comes in the form of secular adulation (demagoguery) – without the religious trappings.

 And we might view modern saints in a similar way.
 Nowadays, they have to distance themselves from a religious system that has become irrelevant and corrupt.
 As a result they may operate outside mainstream Christianity and suffer rejection from the established religious order, or in some cases, become a sort of secular saint.